tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 ### Configuration for docker services
  - Now we need to tell our docker services to interact wth syslog-ng on the configured port and the filtered out facility.
  - Docker privide us with the option of `logging`.
-Following is the configuration need to be placed for the docker services we want to view the logs for,
+Following is the configuration need to be placed for the docker services we want to view the logs for, in the `docker_stack.yml` file
 ```
 logging:
   driver: syslog